 Once your project charter is approved, it is time to start working on the project.
 Gather your team, communicate the objective, and get going.

 Looking for a way to track the progress and visualize tasks?
-Consider using an advanced Kanban board like Teamhood.
+Consider using a visual project management tool like Teamhood.
 Here you will be able to quickly review the progress, identify issues, and find timely solutions.

 Teamhood task details hold all of your project data in one place, time tracking allows you to analyze the effort and automated reports allow you to know how the project is going at all times.